apache/opendal/src/docs/upgrade.md

 Besides, we also make a big change to our `Entry` API.
 Since v0.18, we can fully reuse the metadata that fetched during `list`.
 Take `entry.content_length()` for example:

-- If `content_lenght` is already known, we will return directly.
+- If `content_length` is already known, we will return directly.
 - If not, we will check if the object entry is `complete`:
   - If `complete`, the entry already fetched all metadata that it could have, return directly.
   - If not, we will send a `stat` call to get the `metadata` and refresh our cache.